henrybrausen/ct-lib/README.md

-# distributed-nbody
+# nbody-solver
-Distributed N-Body Solver Written in C using POSIX APIs
+N-Body Solver Written in C using POSIX APIs